-The Authority owns and operates four (4) primary facilities; the Transfer Station Complex (TSC) in Lancaster, PA; the Frey Farm Landfill (FFLF) in Conestoga, PA; the Lancaster Waste-to-Energy (WTE) Facility in Bainbridge, PA; and the Susquehanna Resource Management Complex (SRMC) in Harrisburg, PA.
+The Authority owns and operates four (4) primary facilities; the Transfer Station Complex (TSC) in Lancaster, PA; the Frey Farm Landfill (FFLF) in Conestoga, PA; the Waste-to-Energy (WTE) facility in Bainbridge, PA; and the Susquehanna Resource Management Complex (SRMC) in Harrisburg, PA.
 The integrated operation of these facilities constitutes the entire solid waste processing and disposal system (the System).

-In 2022, the System received 941,470 tons of waste, which includes refuse, construction and demolition, residual, and recyclable material.
-The total tons received in 2022 was 2.3% less than 2021 as volumes for all waste types fell short of prior year with the exception of recycling volumes.
-The TSC received 381,883 tons of waste, which was then transferred to the WTE facility, FFLF, SRMC, or privately owned and operated recycling facilities.
-WTE received 389,635 tons of waste either delivered directly to the facility or transferred in from the TSC or SRMC, while the FFLF received 238,288 tons of waste and 157,416 tons of ash.
-FFLF received higher than normal waste volumes as a condition of placing a select layer of refuse in the newly constructed stage two of the vertical expansion project.
-There were 287,128 tons of waste directly received at SRMC.
+In 2023, the System received 932,674 tons of waste, which includes refuse, C/D, residual and recyclable material.
+The total tons received in 2023 was 0.9% less than 2022 as volumes for all waste types fell short of prior year except Residual and Recycling volumes.
+The TSC received 378,759 tons of waste, which was then transferred to the WTE, FFLF, SRMC or privately owned and operated recycling facilities.
+WTE received 374,435 tons of waste either delivered directly to the facility or transferred in from the TSC or SRMC, while the FFLF received 256,424 tons of waste and 178,747 tons of ash.
+There were 269,851 tons of waste directly received at SRMC.

-The WTE facility processed 390,401 tons of waste to generate 190,447 megawatts (MW) of electricity and 40,394 MW equivalent of steam for Perdue's soybean processing facility.
-Total electric revenue generated at the WTE was \$11,346,380.
-The WTE facility had direct steam deliveries to Perdue that realized revenues of \$3,215,522, 12.7% higher than prior year.
-In exchange for an obligation to provide electricity to the PJM grid during periods of need, the WTE facility recognized \$987,558 in capacity commitment revenue.
-WTE's renewable energy credits (RECs) totaled \$1,409,025.
+The WTE facility processed 374,492 tons of waste to generate 186,785 megawatts (MW) of electricity and 38,242 MW equivalent of steam for Perdue's soybean processing facility.
+Total electric revenue generated at the WTE was \$7,107,004.
+Additionally, the WTE facility had direct steam deliveries to Perdue that realized revenues of \$3,042,441, 5.4% higher than the prior year.
+In exchange for an obligation to provide electricity to the PJM grid during periods of need, the WTE facility recognized \$748,506 in capacity commitment revenue.
+WTE's renewable energy credit revenue (RECs) totaled \$4,009,935.
+Total Energy Revenue recognized in 2023 at WTE was \$15,145,885, which represents 13% of Total Operating Revenue.

-The SRMC facility processed 284,947 tons of waste generating 116,118 MW of electricity, 82% of which was sold under a 20-year contract to the Commonwealth of Pennsylvania's Department of General Services (DGS).
+The SRMC facility processed 274,406 tons of waste generating 108,238 MW of electricity, 80.5% of which was sold under a 20-year contract to the Commonwealth of Pennsylvania's Department of General Services (DGS).
 The DGS contract was amended in 2022 to provide certainty for electric rates over the final ten years of the agreement and to remove all clawback conditions.
 Note 18 in the financial statements further details the DGS contract amendment.
-Total electric revenue generated at the SRMC was \$6,222,454.
-In addition to the direct sale of electric, the SRMC facility also contracted to provide capacity to PJM generating \$285,627 of revenue, and RECs generating another \$839,736.
+Total electric revenue generated at the SRMC was \$5,150,290.
+In addition to the direct sale of electric, the SRMC facility also contracted to provide capacity to PJM generating \$285,972 of revenue, and RECs generating revenue of \$2,168,306.
+Total Energy Revenue recognized at SRMC in 2023 was \$7,706,568, which represents 7% of Total Operating Revenue.